Cheerwine: Overview and history

 In the mid-1990s Morgan Shepherd ran an entry in the NASCAR Busch Series with Cheerwine sponsorship.

 In 2008, a commercially baked Cheerwine cake, based on an old Southern recipe, became available through a Salisbury-based company.

 In 2009, the company began a re-branding campaign designed to revamp the drink's image, especially among younger consumers.
 The re-branding called for a redesign of the Cheerwine packaging, with a new, retro-style logo based on an early Cheerwine logo.

 In 2010, Cheerwine partnered with the North Carolina–based doughnut company, Krispy Kreme, and released a limited-offered Cheerwine flavored donut on July 1 of that year.
 It was sold only at select grocery stores for the month of July, and at the Salisbury Krispy Kreme.
 The Cheerwine doughnut returned again in July 2011.

 In 2010, Canton, Ohio–based Old Carolina Barbecue became the first restaurant chain in Ohio to offer Cheerwine as a fountain drink.

 By 2014, Cheerwine-based products including iced slushy, Cheerwine cakes and floats had become a signature part of the Old Carolina concept.

 During the summers of 2016 and 2017, Cheerwine Kreme, a soda with the flavors of Cheerwine and Krispy Kreme, was sold.

 In 2017 the Cheerwine Recipe Book was published, by Sandy Carol Sider.

 Cheerwine is sometimes mixed with Captain Morgan rum to make a drink called "Captain Cheerwine" or the "Whining Pirate".

 Slogans have included "Born in the South.
 Raised in a Glass", "Nectar of the South", "Betcha can't not smile." and "Uniquely Southern".

-Cheerwine has long been the unofficial drink of the YMCA's Conference on National Affairs.
-Occurring in June-July each year at the Blue Ridge Assembly Historic District in Black Mountain, North Carolina, the conference is a place where young people representing the U.S. states meet and discuss the important issues in their respective communities.